acuschwarze/mathematics-and-ai/final-projects/research_summaries.md

 ---

-**Title:** In Defense of the Indefensible: A Very Naïve Approach to High-Dimensional Inference
+# In Defense of the Indefensible: A Very Naïve Approach to High-Dimensional Inference

 **Authors:** Sen Zhao, Daniela Witten, Ali Shojaie